Dissipativity-Based Data-Driven Decentralized Control of Interconnected Systems: Conclusions

 \section{Conclusions}

 We present a data-driven decentralized control algorithm for unknown interconnected systems.
 We derive the local controller design LMI \eqref{eq:local-controller-design-lmi} and the decentralized LMI \eqref{eq:local-lmi-condition-for-data-driven-stability}, both based on dissipativity theory.
 Since the supply rate matrices $(F_i,G_i,H_i)$ appear linearly in both LMIs, we are able to treat them as decision variables to solve them at once, yielding local controllers that guarantee asymptotic stability of the global system.
 Moreover, for the diffusive coupling case, we develop a quadratic programming formulation \eqref{eq:degree-quadratic-bound} to obtain the upper bound of the weighted degree, which is combined with the stability condition \eqref{eq:diffusive-coupling-decentralized-condition}.
 Again, dissipativity theory serves as a pipeline to combine multiple conditions to yield a data-driven decentralized control algorithm.
 Numerical examples are shown in the context of microgrids, showcasing the effectiveness and the scalability of the proposed control algorithms, compared to a centralized structured data-driven controller.

-Future research directions include the online adaptation of the proposed algorithms and incorporating performance metrics to the LMIs to improve the transient response of the closed-loop system.
+Future research directions include the online adaptation of the proposed algorithms, incorporating performance metrics to the LMIs to improve the transient performance and the robustness against noise, and the consideration of broader classes of systems including nonlinear local dynamics and dynamic interconnection.